 While the LIFX can be operated by a regular light switch, the real advance is that it can be controlled by a smartphone app.
 With the app, the LIFX bulbs can be controlled from anywhere, either bulb by bulb, or the whole house, office or business.
 The bulbs can be dimmed, change colour, match music, work as night lights, and more, and all controlled via the LIFX app.

-If you think the LIFX is smart now, the company is also making available a LIFX Software Development Kit, so a lot more functionality can expected to be added when developers all over the world think about new features.
+If you think the LIFX is smart now, the company is also making available a LIFX Software Development Kit, so a lot more functionality will be added when developers all over the world think about how to add new features to the LIFX system.

 The LIFX team was originally looking for $100,000 in funding, by 13 November, 2012.
 At the time of writing, $625,262 has been pledged.
 The LIFX reaction: